As I read blogs and self help books, I am always amazed at some of the true Rags to Riches stories that abound.

-Hubby and his friend had seen the storm coming from the high tower of the pool and had started heading home they made it roughly half way when they got stuck in the hail.
-From their accounts the hail was horitantal as it slammed through the back windscreen and broke the front.
-They were both huddled under the thick carseat covers from our friends car.
+Hubby and his friend had seen the storm coming from the high tower of the pool and had started heading home they made it roughly halfway when they got stuck in the hail.
+From their accounts, the hail was horizontal as it slammed through the back windscreen and broke the front.
+They were both huddled under the thick car seat covers of our friend’s car.

-When they were able, they tried to make it home and they have both said that when they came closer to our suburb they were both really scared for both their wives.
-It looked like a bomb-zone.
+When they were able, they tried to make it home and they both said that when they came closer to our suburb they were both really scared for both their wives.
+It looked like a bomb zone.

 I remember we had sandwiches for dinner that night.

 The next morning we were able to get a look at the damage.
 What a mess.
 Still no power. ( it would take a couple of days to come back on) and of course NO FOOD 🙁